 Dr. Rossiter's academic interests are in cultural, historical, and political geography, with a focus on British Columbia and Canada.
-In addition to teaching and writing in these areas, he serves as Associate Editor for Book and Film Reviews for BC Studies.
+In addition to teaching and writing in these areas, he serves as Book and Film Review Editor for BC Studies.

 Dr. Rossiter is currently studying historical geographies of outdoor recreation in the mountainous North Shore region of Vancouver, BC.